 AFOA Canada, or any other body prescribed by regulation, shall appoint up to three additional directors to hold office during pleasure for a term not exceeding five years.

 Interested candidates should ensure that their applications clearly outline how their education, experience, knowledge and abilities meet the requirements of the position advertised.

-The Minister of Aboriginal Affairs and Northern Development and her Office work with the FMB when establishing the selection criteria for FMB GiC appointments.
+Minister of Indigenous Services Canada and Minister Crown-Indigenous Relations and Northern Affairs Canada work with the FMB when establishing the selection criteria for FMB GiC appointments.

 FMB has developed the following board member Competency Matrix to support this selection process.

-To learn more about applying to join the FMB Board, please feel free to contact Shayla Point, Director of Market Development, Financial Administration Laws and Stakeholder Relation.
+To learn more about applying to join the FMB Board, please feel free to contact Harold Calla, Executive Chair.